 Wolfe spent three years at The New York Times reporting on September 11th for Times’ books 102 Minutes: The Fight to Survive Inside the Twin Towers—a 2005 National Book Award finalist—by Jim Dwyer and Kevin Flynn and City in the Sky: The Rise and Fall of the World Trade Center, by James Glanz and Eric Lipton.

-In 2017, after a series of articles and photos in The Guardian and Foreign Policy magazine directly led to the arrest of a ringleader of a militia that had been allegedly raping toddlers in eastern Congo for three years, she was named a finalist for the Anthony Shadid Award for Journalism Ethics and the One World Media Awards, and was called one of five journalists “making a big difference in the world” by Bono’s One.org.
+In 2017, after a series of articles and photos in The Guardian and Foreign Policy magazine directly led to the arrest of a ringleader of a militia that had been allegedly raping toddlers in eastern Congo for three years, she was named a finalist for the Anthony Shadid Award for Journalism Ethics, the Kurt Schork Memorial Award, and the One World Media Awards, and was called one of five journalists “making a big difference in the world” by Bono’s One.org.
 She is an inductee of the Ochberg Society for journalists who cover violence, has taught as an adjunct in Columbia’s Strategic Communications masters’ program, and been a fellow at the Blue Mountain Center.

 She studied at Wesleyan University and Columbia University’s Graduate School of Journalism and is the recipient of four awards from the Society of Professional Journalists, two from the Fair Media Council, and of the 2012 Frank Ochberg Award for Media and Trauma Study.
 In 2014, she was given a “What Better Looks Like” Award for making a “compassionate and innovative contribution” to improving the world, and the Thomson Reuters Foundation named her a finalist for the Trust Women Journalist Award.